KJV

 i.
 The word blameless literally means “whole.”
 God wanted all of Abram, a total commitment.

 e.
 I will make My covenant between Me and you: God also reminded Abram He had not forgotten the covenant.
-Though it had been some 25 years since the promise was first made, and though it maybe seemed to Abram God forgot, God didn’t forget anything.
+Though it had been some 25 years since the promise was first made, and though it maybe seemed to Abram that God forgot, God didn’t forget anything.

 i.
 The last time we are told the LORD communicated with Abram directly was some 13 years before (Genesis 16:15-16).
 Seemingly, Abram had 13 years of “normal” fellowship with God, waiting for the promise all the time.
-It would be understandable if, at times during those 13 years, Abram felt that God forgot His promise.
+It would be understandable if, at times during those 13 years, Abram felt that God had forgotten His promise.

 ii.
 “All these thirteen years, so far as Scripture informs us, Abram had not a single visit from his God.
 We do not find any record of his either doing anything memorable or having so much as a single audience with the Most High.”
 (Spurgeon)